pure4j/pure4j/docs/tutorial2.md

 	}
 ```

-### All Set
+### Running The Test

 At this point, we have everything we need.
 Let's recap:

 * We have a spreadsheet, which demonstrates our calculation.
 It has a *minimal* surface area touching the java test code:  just a few comments in certain cells so
 that concorion knows what to do.
 * We have some java code in a test, which will call our `VarProcessor`
 * We have an immutable, pure `VarProcessorImpl`, which, because it is written as pure functional code, it has no dependencies elsewhere, and is threadsafe.
-We can run the Pure4J checker on this
-to prove it's so (you can do this for yourself by checking out the project and building it with maven).
 * We can run our test using JUnit, because Concordion extends that.

 Let's see what happens when we run the test: